LEGENDS & LEGACIES

-LEGENDS & LEGACIES Antony B. Tudor Trust Awards Licensing & Permissions to BRIAH Danse
+Project ‘19 Antony Tudor Trust Awards Licensing & Permissions to BRIAH Danse

 Created in 1943 for Ballet Theater, this one-act version is set to Delius’s “Walk to the Paradise Garden” rather than the more familiar Prokofiev score.
 The piece is as typical of Tudor’s distinctive style as it is different from familiar full-blown versions by John Cranko and Kenneth MacMillan.

 Here Tudor is as much contemplating young love and youth as he is telling a story.
-But the story is there, told in quiet, highly contained drama communicated through unstressed small gestures in performances of heart-rending simplicity and delicate precision b
+But the story is there, told in quiet, highly contained drama communicated through unstressed small gestures in performances of heart-rending simplicity and delicate precision.

 There are no big, ardent lifts and no roaring about the stage, capes fluttering.
 Instead everything is said through such moments as Juliet touching her eyes with the hem of her dress and Romeo resting his head tenderly in her lap.
 Shakespeare’s lovers were children, and Tudor remembers that.

-The Trust will also set the beautiful Pas de Deus #4 from Leaves Are Fading on Emily Speed and Nicolas Pelletier.
-To round out the spectrum of Antony Tudor’s choreographic investigations - Fernanda Oliveira will dance an excerpt from Cereus.
+The Trust also set the beautiful Pas de Deux #2 from The Leaves Are Fading on Emily Speed and Nicolas Pelletier.
+To round out the spectrum of Antony Tudor’s choreographic investigations - Fernanda Oliveira and Martez McKinzy danced an excerpt from Cereus.

-BRIAH Danse looks forward to continued collaboration with the Tutor Trust, Amanda McKerrow and John Gardner through the Legacy & Legends Projects in eluding ballets such as ‘Little Improvisations’ - the full development of Romeo & Juliet from archives; Sunflowers, Continuo and others.
-Follow us!
+BRIAH Danse looks forward to continued collaboration with the Tudor Trust, Amanda McKerrow and John Gardner through the Legacy & Legends Projects.

 Antony Tudor/Antony Tudor Trust